-A pool pump timer is a handy device that can be used to regulate the pool operation or run-time schedule for your pump, filter, heater and salt system.
-Although they aren't necessary for every pool owner they can save you money, reduce the amount of time you spend on maintenance and can be relied on to keep your pool or spa system running smoothly all season long without the hassle.
+A pool pump timer is a handy device that can be used to regulate pool operation or run-time schedule for your pump, filter, heater and salt system.
+You will save money by regulating the amount of time you operate your pool system and reduce the amount of time you spend maintaining your pool.
+They can be relied on to keep your pool or spa system running smoothly all season long without the hassle.

 In addition to automating the main parts of your pool system there are other uses for an electrical timing device.
-They can be used to automate your hot tub system, water features, lighting and just about anything electrical around the pool.
-You can literally control your entire pool from inside your home with the touch of a button or through your smart phone or computer with some of the pool automation systems on the market.
+They can be used to automate your hot tub system, water features, lighting and just about anything electrical around your pool or spa.
+You can control your entire pool from almost anywhere with the touch of a button on your smart phone, tablet or computer with some of the pool automation systems on the market.

 If you own a salt water pool, the need to automate your pool system is even more important because the salt water system won't produce chlorine unless water is circulating through the cell.
 In some salt systems you will find there are timers or control panels but in some there aren't so you will need an external pool pump timer.
-We'll talk more about salt water system pool run times and which systems require an external timer below followed up by our recommended pool pump timers.
+We'll talk more about salt water system pool run times and which systems require an external timer below including our recommended pool pump timers section.

-Your pool system including chlorine generator should be operated often enough to completely turn your pool water over every 12 hours or twice a day.
+Your pool system including chlorine generator should be operated often enough to completely turn your pool water over at least every 12 hours or twice a day.
 The run times required to achieve this will vary significantly because it's affected by the pool size, pump horse power, filter size and the resistance to flow or total dynamic head of your plumbing system.
-If you would like more information about choosing a pump read our pool pump sizing page.
+If you would like more information about choosing the right size pool pump read our pool pump sizing page.

-In addition to understanding the pump run times to achieve adequate turnover you will also need to figure out through trial and error how often you need to run your salt system to produce the right amount of chlorine.
+In addition to understanding the pump run times to achieve adequate turnover you will also need to figure out through trial and error how much chlorine to produce by using the adjustable output setting.
 The amount of chlorine you need produced will vary depending all of the following factors:

-The average pool system needs to run anywhere between 2-10 hours so you will have to gauge it yourself though testing and trial and error.
+The average pool system needs to run anywhere between 4-10 hours so you will have to gauge it yourself though testing over time.
 The reason why variable speed pool pumps are becoming so popular is because of their ability to run at low energy speeds for longer periods of time while being quieter, more energy efficient and increasing the health of your pool.

-There are many salt systems on the market today and they aren't all created equally.
 If you are deciding whether you need a pool pump timer it's a good idea to start with the salt system you are using.
-It can be confusing because some systems have accompanying control panels, automatic timers built into the cell and others have chlorine output regulation that can be adjusted either as a percentage or output level.
+It can be confusing because some systems have control panels which are basically timers built into the system while others have chlorine output regulation that can be adjusted either as a percentage or output level.

-The level of automation and chlorine production settings varies with different units so it's a good idea to research your salt system before deciding if an external timer is necessary.
-The bottom line is if you want to add automation to your pool and make life a little bit easier a pool pump timer is an affordable device that will only make running your pool simpler in the long run.
+The level of automation and chlorine production varies with different units so it's a good idea to research your salt system before deciding if an external timer is necessary.
+The bottom line is if you want to add automation to your pool and make life a little bit easier a pool pump timer is an affordable device that will only make things simpler in the long run.

 We've put together a list of the best timers on the market based on customer feedback, quality and performance.
 If your pool system requires additional automation these devices are a great investment and if you aren't familiar with electrical installations we recommend hiring a professional to install your timer.